isomerpages/mlaw-rop/_information-for-pawners/2-unclaimed-monies.md

   <tr>
       <td>Step 3</td>
     <td>
-If you have documentary proof that you are the rightful owner of the monies, you may contact the Registry of Pawnbrokers via the following:
+If you have documentary proof that you are the rightful owner of the monies, you may contact the Registry of Pawnbrokers via the following:<br>

-The Registry of Pawnbrokers
+The Registry of Pawnbrokers<br>
-The URA Centre (East Wing)
+The URA Centre (East Wing)<br>
-45 Maxwell Road
+45 Maxwell Road<br>
-#07-11
+#07-11<br>
-Singapore 069118
+Singapore 069118<br>
 Tel: 1800-2255529 (General Enquiries) </td>

   </tr>